 For Premium subscribers, you gain access to the review quizzes and the flashcards and word banks I mentioned above.

-You can also customize them which is useful and build different lists of what you would like to improve on.
+You can also customize these word banks and build different lists of what you would like to improve on, which I find useful.
 There are lots of premade flashcard decks addressing a diverse range of topics so it is very easy to start learning about a particular subject straight away.

 Subscribers can also access a list of the 2000 most common words in Portuguese and the very useful line-by-line audio dialogue feature.
 You also unlock a grammar bank database, a vocabulary sideshow, and a Portuguese audio dictionary.